SendWithSES/Drag-and-Drop-Email-Designer/README.md

 - **Truly Free:** Because the ones that say 'free', are not.

 - **Truly Works:** Because the ones that are free don't seem to work.

+- **Truly Fast and Light Weight:** Because you have better things to do with your time.

 - **Truly Magical:** Design like a pro without coding headaches.
 Our minimal interface gets out of your way.

 - **Three Template Types:** Create and save unlimited templates.
   - **Drag and Drop Designer** - Start designing beautiful emails immediately.
-  - **HTML Code Editor** - Reuse HTML templates that you already have or code them from scratch.
+  - **HTML Code Editor (Coming Soon)** - Reuse HTML templates that you already have or code them from scratch.
   - **Plain Text Emails** - _'Minimalemalists'_.
 This is for you.

-- **SES Integration:** Seamlessly integrate with Amazon SES for reliable and scalable email delivery.
+- **Easy Integration:** Get HTML output that you can save as a template and use with Amazon SES or any email service provider.
 Because sending emails should be as smooth as designing them.

 ## 🚀 Built On Solid Foundation.
 Send With SES Email Designer follows a few simple but solid patterns to achieve responsive and accessible HTML email that works in (almost) every email client.
 It is based on the amazing work done by three people.